Page title

 Roof cavityThe area between a ceiling and roof, but not an attic where that is a habitable space.

-Billboard or hoardingAn advertising sign including digital advertising sign
+Billboard or hoardingAn advertising sign including digital advertising sign.

-Net lettable areaStairs, toilets, cleaner cupboards, lift shafts, motor rooms, escalators, tea rooms, plant rooms, other service areas, Lift lobbies, areas of public space or thoroughfares and facilities areas that are not for the exclusive use of the occupiers of the floor or building.
+Net lettable areaStairs, toilets, cleaner cupboards, lift shafts, motor rooms, escalators, tea rooms, plant rooms, other service areas, lift lobbies, areas of public space or thoroughfares and facilities areas that are not for the exclusive use of the occupiers of the floor or building.

-While this may appear to be a significant number of exclusions, these exclusions will only need significant assessment where the lease provided is for a very small area.
+While this may appear to be a significant number of exclusions, these exclusions will only need assessment where the lease provided is for a very small area.
 If it is clear and obvious that there are more than 10m2 of valid floor area leased.
 It is generally anticipated most cafes, bars, retail shops and company offices would meet these requirements.
 As would many industrial and commercial complexes.

-c.
 The property or portion of the property can be secured from intruders (r10(2)(c)).

 The requirement that the property can be secured from intruders is intended to ensure that occupier claims for properties are for places with ‘four walls, a roof and lockable door’.
 This reflects a basic expectation that occupiers on the owners and occupiers roll do have a secured premises.

-Specifically, this means that arrangements such as for renting a desk would be unlikely to meet this requirement unless the desk was in a lockable office, which the person exclusively occupied, which was at least 10m2 overall and the minimum amount of rent was being paid.
+Specifically, this means that arrangements such as renting a desk would be unlikely to meet this requirement unless the desk was in a lockable office, which the person exclusively occupied, which was at least 10m2 overall and the minimum amount of rent was being paid.

 Subregulation (7) clarifies that any outdoor space or area to which the right of quiet enjoyment does not extend does not need to be secured against intruders.